Escobita/selenium/selenium-core/selenium-website/src/main/rst/08_user_extensions.rst

 5. Your user-extension will not yet be loaded, you must close and restart Selenium-IDE.
 #.
 In your empty test, create a new command, your user-extension should now
-   be an uptions in the Commands dropdown.
+   be an options in the Commands dropdown.

 Using User-Extensions With Selenium RC
 --------------------------------------